gastonstat/letter-of-rec/README.md

 - :mortar_board: __We have developed a good collegial relationship__.

-- :date: You should give me enough time to write your letter, __at least one month__.
+- :date: You should give me enough time to write your letter, requesting it __at least one month in advanced__.

 With that said, you can come to my OH, and if I'm not busy helping other